-- conducting and developing the activities of the Company in accordance with its social objective as described in its articles of incorporation and in accordance with applicable laws; - making appropriate determinations with regards to accepting or rejecting new business and ensuring escalation to the Board of any issues which cannot be resolved at this level; - ensuring that the Company has an effective organization and sufficient human/technology resources; - ensuring the sound administration of assets and the proper execution of operations; - ensuring the complete and accurate recording of transactions and the production of reliable and timely information; - · promoting a positive attitude towards controls within the Company; - implementing an effective system of internal controls and an adequate compliance program; - reporting at regular intervals to the Board on the status of affairs, internal controls and compliance.
-The General Management must promptly report to the Board any material breaches of law, regulation, code of conduct and standards of good practice; and, - ensuring adequate oversight and control over any outsourcing arrangements.
+- conducting and developing the activities of the Company in accordance with its social objective as described in its articles of incorporation and in accordance with applicable laws; - making appropriate determinations with regards to accepting or rejecting new business and ensuring escalation to the Board of any issues which cannot be resolved at this level; - ensuring that the Company has an effective organization and sufficient human/technology resources; - ensuring the sound administration of assets and the proper execution of operations; - ensuring the complete and accurate recording of transactions and the production of reliable and timely information; - promoting a positive attitude towards controls within the Company; - implementing an effective system of internal controls and an adequate compliance program; - reporting at regular intervals to the Board on the status of affairs, internal controls and compliance.
+The General Management must promptly report to the Board any material breaches of law, regulation, code of conduct and standards of good practice; - · ensuring adequate oversight and control over any outsourcing arrangements; and, - overall oversight of risk management within the Company.